Lysine, Natural Amino Acid Fights Herpes

 A healthy diet high in Lysine and low in Arginine can be helpful in reducing herpes and cold sore outbreaks.
 Taking an additional Lysine supplement can help to ensure the correct balance in the body,

 This could include eating healthy amounts of foods rich in Lysine such as vegetables, fish, chicken, cheese, milk, brewer’s yeast and beans and avoiding foods such as nuts, chocolate, whole and white wheat, oats and gelatin, which are high in Arginine.

-When deciding on which brand of Lysine to take, try to find one that is manufactured from pure Lysine rather than a synthetic and if possible, one that also contains other beneficial nutrients such as Zinc, Vitamin C and Bioflavonoids.
+When deciding on which brand of Lysine to take it is preferable to choose one that is manufactured from pure Lysine derived from a food source rather than a synthetic or cultured lysine and if possible, one that also contains other beneficial nutrients such as Zinc, Vitamin C and Bioflavonoids.

-These compounds work in synergy with each other (in other words they work better in the body when taken together) and will save a lot of money in the long run if purchased in one combined tablet.
+These compounds work in synergy with each other (in other words they work better in the body when taken together) and will also save you money in the long run if purchased in one combined tablet.

 Vitamin C and Zinc help the skin to repair, regenerate and heal more efficiently and Bioflavonoids improve the absorption of Vitamin C. These supplements can help reduce outbreaks.

 Vitamin C and Zinc both have wound healing properties and Vitamin C is vital to the production of collagen (a fiber that connects and strengthens connective tissue, such as the skin).
 Bioflavonoids are a natural antioxidant, free radical destroyer and immune booster.

 Three ingredients to look out for